nicholaswunz/turtle-fecundity/README.md

-# Sea turtle reproductive-energy output project
+# Sea turtle reproductive-energy output
 This repository contains code and data needed to reproduce the article:

 **Wu et al.** Larger females have disporportionately greater reproductive-energy output: body size implications for sea turtle conservation.
 (In prep)